loiclefevre/api-days-2025/README.md

 ### Demo #10 - REST API for JSON Schema catalog

 This [demo](./10-demo_REST_API_JSON_Schema_catalog.sqlnb) shows how to leverage Oracle REST Data Services (ORDS) to build a JSON Schema catalog accessible via a REST API.

+### Demo #11 - Kafka-compatible Transactional Event Queue (TEQ) protected with JSON Schema validation

+This [demo](./11-demo_transactional_event_queue.sqlnb) shows how to create a Transactional Event Queue that has its JSON payload column protected by a JSON Schema thanks (again) to a Data Use Case Domain.